reg223/LanGrader/README.md

 ## The Second Stage: Web Interface

-I decided to begin the implementation of stage 1's UI to ensure some progress is made
+I decided to begin the implementation of stage 1's UI to ensure some progress is made.

 WIP

 ## The Final Stage: Extra Features

 WIP

+## Resources I used during this process

+- stack overflow, chatGPT for debugging and general inquiry
+- [Paper on argument quality ranking](https://arxiv.org/pdf/1911.11408), for inspiration and dataset
+- documentation for pytorch, transformer